Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.02.16 (BR)
+- Fixed issue with multi-shot beam weapons.
+They will now follow MoO1 rules and fire all their shots on the same stack.

 2025.02.14 (BR)
 - NewShipTemplate: New abstract class to unify them all.
   - Config file related constants are now unique.